Most self-publishing platforms recommend adding a table of contents (TOC) to an ebook.

-Most self publishing platforms recommend adding a table of contents to an ebook.
-Amazon’s Kindle Direct Publishing has a help page, Create a Table of Contents in Word, which explains that Amazon now insists on ebooks having a TOC and explains how to create one.
+Amazon’s Kindle Direct Publishing has a help page, Create a Table of Contents in Word.
+It explains that Amazon now insists on ebooks having a TOC and describes how to create one.

-1. Make sure all chapter headings are styled in Word as ‘Heading 1’.
+1. Make sure you style all your chapter headings in Word as ‘Heading 1’ or ‘Heading 2’.

 2. Check Word’s document map to ensure all chapter headings are listed.

 3. Select ‘Heading 1’ in Word’s Styles Drawer, and then ‘Select All’.